Eddiekae/-dcit318-assignment1-11347275/README.md

 # DCIT318 Assignment 1 - C# Console Application

 ## Overview
-This project is a C# console application developed for DCIT318 (Introduction to Computer Science) Assignment 1.
+This project is a C# console application developed for DCIT318 (programming) Assignment 1.
 The application provides three utility programs: a grade calculator, a ticket price calculator, and a triangle type identifier.

 ## Student Information
 - **Student ID**: 11347275